 The battle script displays a message saying he learned it.

 Rules of the Game/Let's Split Up, Gang: In Fork Tower, the party splits up to climb two towers.
 In one of the towers, everyone has incurable silence status, making them incapable of using magic.
-In the other tower, every monster automatically counters any physical attack by resetting the battle unless you disable their counterattacks with the Berserk spell.
+In the other tower, every monster automatically counters any physical attack by resetting the battle ([[Take a Third Option unless you disable their counterattacks with the Berserk spell).

 Your vehicles embody this trope.
 You go from an animal-drawn wooden ship to a steam-powered ship that's wooden above and futuristic factory below to an ancient wooden airship (that also has a high-tech underpinning) to a high-tech submarine to finally being able to transform your half-wooden airship into an identical high-tech sub.